SimpleELN-Team/SimpleELN-Team/README.md

 # Installation guide

-  for personal usage, please consider personal edition.
-For groups with multiple members, please use the team or multiteam edition, which not only provide all the functionality of the personal edition, but also facilitates collaborations among group members.
-Please see the documentation for the installation and usage instructions.
+For individual use, kindly consider the [**Personal Edition**](https://github.com/SimpleELN-Team/SimpleELN-Personal).
+For larger groups with numerous members, we recommend the [**Team Edition**](https://github.com/SimpleELN-Team/SimpleELN-Team) or [**MultiTeam Edition**](https://github.com/SimpleELN-Team/SimpleELN-MultiTeam), as it not only encompasses all the functionalities of the [**Personal Edition**](https://github.com/SimpleELN-Team/SimpleELN-Personal), but also streamlines collaboration among group members.
+For detailed installation and usage guidelines, please refer to the official documentation.

 # Documentation

-- Navigate to ${platform}-${arch} folder, eg win-x64
-- For Windows
-    - startserver.bat
-- For macOS or Linux
-    - ./startserver.sh

-## Stop the server

-- Navigate to ${platform}-${arch} folder, eg win-x64
-- For Windows
-    - stopserver.bat
-- For macOS or Linux
-    - ./stopserver.sh